osstech-jp/mailman/src/mailman/docs/contribute.rst

 to sign a `copyright assignment`_ to the Free Software Foundation, the owner of the GNU Mailman copyright.
 If you'd like to jump start your copyright assignment, please contact the GNU Mailman `steering committee`_.

+Please read the :doc:`STYLEGUIDE` for required coding style guidelines.

 Contact Us